sheelabhadra/CarND-Traffic-Sign-Classifier/writeup.md

 ![alt text][image6]

 In the last step, I normalized the image data using the formula: (image/255) - 0.5.
 This step is necessary because normalization helps in making the neural network converge faster since the variation in data is restricted within a specific range (in this case between -0.5 and 0.5).
-An in-depth discussion on image data pre-processing techniques and their significance is provided in the CS231 [course notes](http://cs231n.github.io/neural-networks-2/).
+An in-depth discussion on image data pre-processing techniques and their significance is provided in Stanford University's CS231n [course notes](http://cs231n.github.io/neural-networks-2/).

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 I used a slightly modified version of the [LeNet-5](http://yann.lecun.com/exdb/lenet/) architecture which is a simple 5 layer Convolutional Neural Network with 2 convolution layers, 2 fully connected layers, and a Softmax layer.
-The diagram below shows LeNet's architecture.
+The diagram below shows LeNet-5's architecture.

 ![alt text][image13]